awesome-algorand/awesome-algorand/README.md

 - [Dahai](https://www.dahai.uk/) - NFT art gallery and marketplace.
 - [Aorist](https://aorist.art/) - NFT art gallery and marketplace.
 - [ZestBloom](https://zestbloom.com/) - Digital Media NFT marketplace that offers ways to promote artists for their contributions.
+- [ASA cafe](https://asa.cafe/) - Algorand Standard Asset platform and decentralized marketplace built by [@CryptoRUSHGav](https://github.com/CryptoRUSHGav).
+ASA cafe lets users mint and trade freely using the most modern standards, such as ARC-19, in Algo, USDC, or one of ASA cafe's expanding list of curated non-network tokens.

 ## DeFi Platforms